smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 I use the GitHub app for iOS.
 You need an Internet connection for this.
 I can search, browse, and edit notes.
-This has satisfied my mobile needs.
+This has satisfied my mobile needs, which is usually to look something up or jot something down.

-You could also just use the GitHub web UI in the browser.
+You could also just use the GitHub web UI in the phone's browser.

 ## Print to OneNote